 As sub-funds of an open-ended investment company, the equity sub-funds are not subject to UK taxation on capital gains arising on the disposal of their investments.
-Should a sub-fund be considered to be trading in securities under Revenue law, however, any gains made will be treated as income and not exempt.
+Should a sub-fund be considered to be trading in securities unw, however, any gains made will be treated as income and not exempt.